fredericfalliere/djamo-interview-01/your_api/README.md

 ## 03. My toughts about remote work

 So accross the span of a few days I've tried to work as if I was employed as a full-time remote employee.
-We have a 8 month old baby so it was hard for my wife to accept more than 1 full day of work ... when I'm not actually employed.
+We have an 8 month old baby so it was hard for my wife to accept more than 1 full day of work ... when I'm not actually employed.
 We are actively looking for a nany.

-I have an office space in the house so that was a nice.
+I have an office space in the house so that was nice.
 I found out that working in the kitchen with the baby is almost impossible.
 Same as working and watching over baby.
-But the automated tests make it easier to have interuption : you know what you have to do based on the tests results.
+But the automated tests make it easier to have interuptions : you know what you have to do based on the tests results.

 ## 04. Back to testing